27 May, 2020

 Types of passports issued in India

-Recent news: The symbol of lotus being printed on the Indian Passport for the security feature.
+Recent news: The symbol of the lotus is being printed on the Indian Passport for a security feature.

-A day after opposition members in Lok Sabha raised the issue of lotus being printed on new the ministry of external affairs said it was part of the enhanced security features to identify fake passports.
-Also mentioned that, the other national symbol such as national flower or national animal, also be used for the security features in rotational basis.
+A day after opposition members in Lok Sabha raised the issue of lotus being printed on the news the ministry of external affairs said it was part of the enhanced security features to identify fake passports.
+Also mentioned is that another national symbol such as a national flower or national animal, also be used for security features in a rotational basis.
 The question was asked in the Zero hour of the Parliamentary session.

-The new passports with lotus symbol being distributed in the Kozhikode in Kerala.
+The new passports with the lotus symbols are being distributed in Kozhikode in Kerala.
 These security features have been introduced as part of the International Civil Aviation Organization (ICAO) guidelines.
-Indian citizens who is the bearer of Indian Passport can travel internationally and serves as proof of Indian citizenship as per the Passports Act (1967).
+Indian citizens who are the bearer of Indian Passport can travel internationally which serves as proof of Indian citizenship as per the Passports Act (1967).

-Chiru goat is also known as the Tibetrean antelope.
-It is native of China (Tibet, Xinjiang region) and India (North Eastern Ladakh region) and regionally extinct in Nepal.
-Its numbers and distribution have decreased sharply as a result of commercial hunting for the underfur for making of shawls.
+Chiru goat is also known as the Tibetan antelope.
+It is native of China (Tibet, Xinjiang region) and India (North Eastern Ladakh region) and is regionally extinct in Nepal.
+Its numbers and distribution have decreased sharply as a result of commercial hunting for the underfur for the making of shawls.

 In India, it is killed for making of the famous Shahtoosh shawls, which is renowned for its quality from Srinagar.

 In 2017, it has been included in “Near Threatened” category by IUCN.
 The parliamentary standing committee on science & technology, environment & forests had recommended to the ministry of environment, to conserve and breed the Chiru goat, which can then be given to the shawl makers.